berceanu/hpc-europa3-application/index.md

 (2018)] operating at 1 J pulse energy, 30 fs FWHM@intensity pulse
 duration.
 The electrons reached $\sim 300$ MeV energies in an accelerating length $\gtrapprox 1$ mm.
-These studies used a 1D model, assuming a cylindrically symetric electron bunch distribution.
+These studies used a 1D model, assuming a cylindrically symmetric electron bunch distribution.
 Our objective is to extend this work to the 2D case, allowing one to reconstruct the 2D emittance and spatial bunch profile.
 This would require an angularly-resolved measurement of the betatron emission spectrum and electron energy spectrum, as well as large